PradeepLoganathan/pradeepl-blog/content/blog/webassembly-From-Browser-To-Cloud/index.md

   - CloudNative
 categories:
   - "CloudNative"
 summary: "WebAssembly(WASM) is a low-level assembly-like language that is designed for efficient execution and compact representation.
-WebAssembly is a binary-encoded instruction format or bytecode that runs on a stack-based virtual machine.
 WebAssembly systems interface(WASI) is a runtime specification and a standard for WebAssembly interaction with the operating system."
 cover:
     image: "images/WebAssembly-WASM-WASI.png"
     alt: "WebAssembly, WASM and WASI"